A Hundred Years

 Why did an agency with this much ambition have such a forgettable name?

 The people were extraordinary.
 Their thinking was ambitious.
-Their clients included NASA, TED, the Smithsonian, the World Wildlife Fund, Disney, the XPRIZE Foundation, and organizations tackling humanity's biggest challenges.
+Their client list included names like NASA, TED, the Smithsonian, the World Wildlife Fund, Disney, the XPRIZE Foundation, and organizations tackling humanity's biggest challenges.

 Yet none of that came through in the agency's own identity.

 There was just one complication.
-They had already hired a respected naming agency.
-They already had a new name.
-They simply didn't believe in it enough to launch it.
+They had already hired a respected naming agency and already had a brand new name.
+They just didn't believe in it enough to launch it.

-When they showed it to me, I understood why.
+When they showed it to me, I understood why; it had zero meaning.

 The creative brief I wrote for myself was simple: